pytorch/rfcs/RFC-00xx-special-functions.md

 ### Elementary Functions

-Unlike special functions,  *elementary functions* have a rigorous definition but, for simplicity, PyTorch uses a simplified definition, categorizing a function as an elementary function if the function is one of the following functions:
+Unlike special functions,  *elementary functions* have a rigorous definition but, for simplicity, PyTorch uses a simplified definition, categorizing the following functions as elementary:

 * Power Functions
 * Exponential Functions